Dry Eye Disease

 - You have lots of tears in your eyes.

 Dry Eye Causes

 People tend to make fewer tears as they get older due to hormonal changes.
-Both men and women can get dry eye.
+Both men and women can get dry eye disease.
 However, it is more common in women—especially those who have gone through menopause.
 Tell your ophthalmologist about all the prescription and non-prescription medicines you take.
-Here are some other causes of dry eye.
+Here are some other causes:

 - Certain diseases, such as rheumatoid arthritis, Sjogren’s syndrome, thyroid disease, and lupus

 - Meibomian gland dysfunction (when eyelids are swollen or red)

 - Entropion (when eyelids turn in); ectropion (eyelids turn outward)